 - Froebel believed that practitioners also create the physical environment both indoors and outdoors.
 He points out how important it is for children to learn without external pressures from practitioners.
 The people we meet, the environment and atmosphere, are as important as what we learn.
 We do our best work with helping children to develop and learn when we observe what they find of interest, and what they show us they would be interested to learn.
 This is the base on which we can build what we need children to know, understand and learn in order to participate fully in their community and the wider world.

 Find out more

-If you would be interested in finding out more about Froebel's life and the relevance of his principles to contemporary practice, see our short courses developed in conjunction with the Froebel Trust for further training.
+If you would be interested in finding out more about Froebel's life and the relevance of his principles to contemporary practice, visit The Froebel Trust website.

 For more about the influence of Froebel of contemporary early childhood education pedagogy and practice, see the Summer 2020 issue of the Early Education Journal.